Store

 Qigong is a set of exercises designed to help people move their energy, or qi, through their bodies more effectively.
 Hand clapping is an integral part of these exercises.
 The idea is that the hand clapping will clear any blocked areas of energy, thereby improving overall health.

-Releasing the bodyā€™s natural energy by stimulating these points will engage the bodyā€™s healing response and lead to gradual, sometimes quicker, beneficial changes in the body.
+Releasing the body’s natural energy by stimulating these points will engage the body’s healing response and lead to gradual, sometimes quicker, beneficial changes in the body.
 Another part of the theory behind the health benefits of hand clapping says receptors in the hands are closely connected to sensory fields in the brain.
 Clapping stimulates these receptors, activating parts of the brain that activate the healing response in various body systems.
-This response and the benefits of it have been reported anecdotally by many people, but are not fully understood scientifically yet.
+Many people have reported this response and its benefits anecdotally but have not fully understood it scientifically.

-One approach, that of Zone Therapy, postulates that the ends of arteries located in the palms of the hands and the soles of the feet get blocked somehow, limiting the free flow of electromagnetic waves in the body.
+One approach, Zone Therapy, postulates that the ends of arteries located in the palms of the hands and the soles of the feet get blocked somehow, limiting the free flow of electromagnetic waves in the body.
 Applying appropriate pressure on points in the palms and soles frees these blockages and allows the electromagnetic waves to flow freely, thus improving overall health.

 Scientific Basis for the Benefits of Hand Clapping

 One of these is from the Ben-Gurion University of the Negev in Israel.
-The possible link between hand clapping and the development of essential skills in children was investigated.
+The possible link between hand clapping and children's development of essential skills was investigated.
 Children in first, second, and third grades in several elementary schools engaged in songs involving hand clapping.
-One result was that children who participated in this type of singing developed skills that children who didnā€™t participate did not develop.
-Another result showed that children who spontaneously engaged in hand clapping during recess had neater handwriting, wrote better, and had fewer spelling errors.
+One result was that children who participated in this type of singing developed skills that children who didn’t participate did not develop.
+Another result showed that children spontaneously engaged in hand clapping during recess had neater handwriting, better handwriting, and fewer spelling errors.

-Because this kind of exercise seems to train the brain and influence development, those children didnā€™t get the hand clapping exercises were possibly at greater risk of developing learning difficulties.
-Teachers also reported those children who participated to be better socialized overall.
+Because this kind of exercise seems to train the brain and influence development, those children who didn’t get the hand-clapping exercises were possibly at greater risk of developing learning difficulties.
+Teachers also reported that those children who participated were better socialized overall.

 Benefits of Acupressure

-There has been research into the effectiveness of acupressure in several areas as well.
+There has been research into the effectiveness of acupressure in several areas.
 It has been studied in the remediation of the severe nausea and vomiting that comes with chemotherapy for cancer.
 Researchers at Northern Ireland Radiotherapy Centre in Belfast found a large majority, 66%, of 105 individuals suffering from these side effects of chemotherapy reported relief with acupressure.
 This large group had no nausea or vomiting.
 Only 6% of the individuals did not get any benefit from acupressure.

-A systematic review of the literature concerning integrative therapies for breast cancer sufferers was conducted by some of the premier hospitals and cancer centers in the U.S. Institutions such as MD Anderson Cancer Center, University of Michigan, Memorial Sloan Kettering Cancer Center, and Columbia University participated.
+A systematic review of the literature concerning integrative therapies for breast cancer sufferers was conducted by some of the premier hospitals and cancer centers in the U.S. Institutions such as MD Anderson Cancer Center, University of Michigan, Memorial Sloan Kettering Cancer Center, and Columbia University.
 Findings showed over 80 integrative therapies to be useful in dealing with cancers.
 Acupressure was one of the integrative therapies studied.
-Findings also showed up to 80% of people with a history of cancer used one or more of these integrative approaches to handling their cancer.
+Findings also showed up to 80% of people with a history of cancer using one or more of these integrative approaches to handling their cancer.

 How Acupressure Helps Relieve Pain

-A third theory has to do with endorphins, the natural pain relieving chemicals in the body.
+A third theory concerns endorphins, the natural pain-relieving chemicals in the body.
 These endorphins are believed to be neurotransmitters released by the pituitary gland.
-Acupressure stimulates the pituitary gland to release endorphins, thus decreasing the experience of pain naturally.
-Endorphins donā€™t completely block pain, but tend to lower the personā€™s perception of pain in the same way that narcotics do.
+Acupressure stimulates the pituitary gland to release endorphins, thus naturally decreasing pain experience.
+Endorphins don’t completely block pain but tend to lower the person’s perception of pain in the same way that narcotics do.

 Benefits of Hand Clapping

-Hand clapping has benefits in adult brains and in childrenā€™s development.
-This latter may be one of the more prominent areas of benefit.
+Hand clapping has benefits for adult brains and children’s development, with the latter possibly being one of the more prominent areas of benefit.

-Improved socialization is another benefit from clapping games.
+Improved socialization is another benefit of clapping games.
 Many of these games involve more than one child, making the opportunities for socialization great.
-Often, one of the children involved in the games will be a bit more advanced than the other.
-This allows those who are slower to learn from the more advanced one.
-This also allows for peer coaching, which can be a wonderful tool for children who have difficulties.
-And the clapping games donā€™t appear to be ā€œlearningā€ in the strictest sense of the word; they are, rather, play time.
+One of the children involved in the games will often be a bit more advanced than the other.
+This allows those who are slower to learn from the more advanced ones.
+This also allows for peer coaching, a wonderful tool for children with difficulties.
+And the clapping games don’t appear to be “learning” in the strictest sense of the word; they are, rather, playtime.

 Conclusion

 Overall, clapping appears to work like acupressure or acupuncture.
 It seems to help the energy move through the body and helps the brain make new connections.
 It improves focus, reduces tension, and may have an effect similar to that which reduces pain in cancer patients.
 It also has many developmental benefits for children.
-Itā€™s an easy and fun way to take care of your brain.
+It’s an easy and fun way to take care of your brain.

 © Copyright 2018 Michael Lam, M.D.
 All Rights Reserved.